disi-unibo-nlp/medgenie/README.md

 ### Results

-The table displays scores from 150 random questions in MedQA, where both retrieved and generated contexts led the LLM to answer correctly (*positive*).
+The table displays scores from 150 random questions in MedQA, where both retrieved (R) and generated (G) contexts led the LLM to answer correctly (*positive*).
 Higher scores reflect better context quality and correctness.

-Additionally, context recall and precision are evaluated using 50 random questions where both generated and retrieved contexts led the LLM to answer incorrectly (*negative*).
+Additionally, context recall and precision are evaluated using 50 random questions where both retrieved (R) and generated (G) contexts led the LLM to answer incorrectly (*negative*).
 Higher scores in these cases might suggest correctness in the generated or retrieved contexts but also highlight the LLM's difficulty in finding relevant information within the given context.

 | Metric | Dataset| N. Samples | Answer | G | R |
 | --- | --- | :---: | --- | :---: | :---: |